Notre-Solutions/Inship-Website/src/pages/index.md

           T2P if your system is unable to receive images, T2P is a platform where users can review, confirm, edit, store and search for invoices.
-          After invoices are approved they data is pushed to the accounting system.
+          After invoices are approved the data is pushed to the accounting system.

-          CAPs is a fully online accounts payable department.
+          CAPs is a full online accounts payable department.
 Allowing businesses to replicate the complex process and automate it.
 The full systems includes po matching both at a GRN and line level, auto coding, auto routeing for approval and statement reconciliation to name a few.
   sectionC:
     title: Products
     show: true